Courteney Cox-Arquette: from Friends-ship to motherhood

 As Cox-Arquette's 40th birthday approached, the couple decided to try in-vitro fertilization (IVF).
 "It's a fact that after a certain age you have less of a chance," Cox-Arquette has said.
 The couple also tried preimplantation genetic diagnosis (PGD), a test that checks embryonic cells for genetic abnormalities.

 Monica and Chandler eventually decided to adopt.
 That's where truth strayed from fiction.
 After years of miscarriages and fertility treatments, Cox-Arquette and her husband, actor David Arquette, finally welcomed their daughter, Coco Riley Arquette, into the world on June 13, 2004.
+Although the couple divorced in 2013, they remain close and spend time together with Coco when they can.

 Marcia Cross: desperate to be a mom